atpar/example/README.md

     npm start

-For more documentation on how to use `ap.js` please refer to the [Actus Protocol Docs](https://docs.actus-protocol.io/guides/getting-started)
+For more documentation on how to use the AP SDK please refer to the [Actus Protocol Docs](https://docs.actus-protocol.io/guides/getting-started)